Australian citizens visiting Indonesia have several entry options depending on the length and purpose of their trip.

 Indonesia offers a variety of visa options that suit different travel purposes.

-Below is an overview of the main visa categories for Australian citizens seeking to visit Indonesia:
+Below is an overview of the main visa categories for Australian citizens seeking to visit Indonesia.

-Visa on Arrival
+- Visa on Arrival

 The Visa on Arrival is designed for recreation, personal development, or seeing tourist attractions, as well as attending business-related meetings, negotiations, or field observations.

+Additionally, the visa allows for participation in medical-related activities or visiting family and friends.
 The duration of the Indonesia VOA is 30 days, with the option to extend for an additional 30 days.

 Applicants need a passport valid for at least 6 months and an outbound ticket from Indonesia.

-Tourist Single-Entry Visitor
+- Tourist Single-Entry Visitor

 The Indonesian Tourist Visa allows stays of up to 60 days, with a 30-day extension option.